nikhilsna/ipl-cricket/index.md

 description: Home Page
 hide: true
 ---
-<i>"When you play for a cricket team, especially India, the jersey doesn't just represent you, it represents the dreams of a billion people."</i> - Virat Kohli
+<i>"When you play for a cricket team, especially India, the jersey doesn't just represent you, it represents the dreams of a billion people."</i> - Virat Kohli :flag_in: